Coherent spin transport through helical edge states of topological insulator: Introduction

-One of the key steps towards all-electrical all-semiconductor spin information processing is to propose an effective mechanism of electrical spin filtering, e.g. the creation of spin-polarized states from unpolarized electron or hole beams without using strong magnetic fields, optical elements, and/or ferromagnetic contacts.
-Physically, spin filter blocks transmission of particles with one spin orientation, say spin-down, so that outgoing current acquires spin-up polarization.
-Existing candidates for spin filtering include resonant tunneling diodes \cite{N6,N8}, quantum dots \cite{N2,N3}, $Y-$junctions \cite{N4,N38}, and Aharonov Bohm interferometers \cite{Shmakov2012}.
-In all these structures spin polarization is achieved due to ferromagnetic contacts or spin-orbit coupling and was never shown to be sufficiently large.
-In recent years there is a growing interest in the use of spin filters based on the quantum point contacts (QPC) with strong SO interaction and ingeenered structures incorporating QPCs as building blocks \cite{N5,N9,N11,N13,N15,N20}.
-Although QPC-based structures are very promising candidates for spin-filtering and the predicted spin polarization in the single-mode operation regime of SpinFET with QPCs can be about 100\% \cite{N13} (thus corresponding to plateau of conductance at the value $e^2/h$), one of the main obstacles in the way of coherent spin control---fast spin relaxation---remains unresolved.
-This implies that spin polarization can not be transferred for a distance exceeding the spin relaxation length which is typically not quite large for conventional semiconductors with SO interaction.
+The suggested method allows for 100\% spin polarization and therefore has essential advantages over the existing approaches to spin filtering and spin transfer based on resonant tunneling diodes \cite{N6,N8}, quantum dots \cite{N2,N3}, Y junctions \cite{N4,N38}, and Aharonov-Bohm (AB) interferometers based on conventional materials \cite{Shmakov2012}.
+In all these structures spin polarization achieved so far was sufficiently small.
+More promising candidates for spin filtering are the quantum point contacts (QPC) with strong SO interaction and engineered structures incorporating QPC as building blocks \cite{N5,N9,N11,N13,N15,N20}.
+Although the predicted spin polarization in QPC-based structures operating in the single-mode regime of SpinFET can be quite high \cite{N13}, one of the main problems in the way of coherent spin control---fast spin relaxation---remains unresolved.
+This implies that spin polarization cannot be transferred over a distance exceeding the spin relaxation length which is typically not quite large for conventional semiconductors with SO interaction.